 Today, India is gearing up for a future powered by solar energy with a vision of 50% of electrical power from renewable technologies by 2030.
-However, decentralized rooftop solar haven not made significant inroads into Indian homes.
+However, decentralized rooftop solar has not made significant inroads into Indian homes.
 Electricity is not only about powering the homes, but about quality of life.
-This is yet to reach the hundreds of villages in India which are off-grid and remain unconnected from the rest of the world due to poor infrastructure and negligence by authorities.
+This is yet to reach the hundreds of villages in India that are off-grid and remain unconnected from the rest of the world due to poor infrastructure and negligence by authorities.
 This narrative is being changed by a solar DC inverter-less solution.
-Developed by Indian Institute of Technology Madras (IITM), these systems offer the most efficient way of utilizing solar power without compromising on affordability.
+Developed by the Indian Institute of Technology Madras (IITM), these systems offer the most efficient way of utilizing solar power without compromising on affordability.
 The technology removes the requirement of AC to DC conversions which helps in reducing the cost of production of power.
 This technology is being used in our solar DC project, specifically for regions that are not connected to the grid.

 Background of Project